 Keeping this new, healthier relationship with my attention and my time.

-Reintegrate LinkedIn in small doses, to remain visible, but sharply limit reactive messages and usage.
+Return to LinkedIn in small doses, to remain visible, but with very limited messaging and reactive usage.

 Never let YouTube run in the background again.